Lionel Pearson Fellowship

 Special Offers from Cambridge and Oxford Universities: The Pearson Fellowship may be used at any university in the United Kingdom.
 Please note, however, that the Classics Faculties of both Cambridge and Oxford Universities have generously offered to provide a tuition subvention for any Pearson Fellow enrolled in either of their programs.
 In recent years, the tuition subvention plus the Pearson Fellowship has been sufficient to cover all or most of tuition and living expenses.
 Students wishing to study with other faculties at Cambridge or Oxford may have access to such support as well, but the SCS cannot guarantee this.
 The SCS will attempt (but it cannot guarantee) to obtain a similar accommodation from another institution in the UK should the Fellow attend a university other than Oxford or Cambridge.

-Application Process: In 2020-2021, candidates can apply directly to SCS for the fellowship.
+Application Process: In 2022-2023, candidates can once again apply directly to SCS for the fellowship.
 The application should include three letters of recommendation from instructors familiar with the applicant’s work; an undergraduate transcript; a writing sample; and a personal statement describing the candidate’s interests in Classics, proposed plan of study in Britain, and intention to pursue graduate study in the United States.

 (a) Selection Committee.
 All applications will be read by a Selection Committee consisting of five professional classicists.
 The members of the Committee are appointed by the President of the Society on the advice of the current Chair of the Committee.
 They serve for a term of three years, normally without renewal.